 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of Whitehorse contains significant variations in elevation, with a maximum elevation change of 512 feet, and an average elevation above sea level of 2,248 feet.
-Within 10 miles contains extreme variations in elevation (3,806 feet).
+The topography within 2 miles of Whitehorse contains significant variations in elevation, with a maximum elevation change of 512 feet and an average elevation above sea level of 2,248 feet.
+Within 10 miles contains significant variations in elevation (3,806 feet).
 Within 50 miles also contains extreme variations in elevation (5,981 feet).

 The area within 2 miles of Whitehorse is covered by trees (38%), sparse vegetation (33%), and shrubs (13%), within 10 miles by trees (75%) and shrubs (12%), and within 50 miles by trees (58%) and shrubs (15%).

 This report illustrates the typical weather in Whitehorse, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point